Red Meat (comic strip): Characters

+Other rarely or uniquely appearing characters include a self-described magical talking hand puppet, Stubbo's dog Pinky, a dead clown, Spuderman (a parody of Superman), Babyhead (a tuxedoed man with the head of a baby), Chet (Milkman Dan's dispatcher), Ponzo (a depressed French clown), Vern (a gag and novelty salesman), and Stiff Stacy (a parody of Dick Tracy).

 Publication

 Last strip was published on July 25, 2023.
 Until then, Red Meat had a weekly release schedule.
 In 1989, after extensive prompting by his friend Joe Forkan, Cannon began producing the strip on a Macintosh SE using Adobe Illustrator.
 It was initially published in 1989 by the Arizona Daily Wildcat, the student newspaper of the University of Arizona, though Cannon was no longer a student of the university at the time.
 Two months later, it was picked up by the Tucson Weekly.
 Since then it has appeared over 80 publications, including The Onion.
 Red Meat is also available online, and has been published online since November 1996, making it one of the oldest still-running webcomics.

-On 4 June 2024, Max Cannon announced that he would be resuming publishing new strips as of July, following a "much-needed year off from the Red Meat strip after 33 years of producing a weekly comic."
-As of July 2025, no new comics have been published.

 Red Meat has been published in several other languages, including French, Italian, Spanish, Danish, and Finnish.
 Localisers have changed some details, such as the Finnish translation making Milkman Dan into a mailman.

 In 2009, Max Cannon urged his readers to contact the editors of their local alternative weekly papers in an effort to save the comics printed within.
-In a move applauded by Tom Tomorrow, of the weekly strip This Modern World, Red Meat returned to the pages of OC Weekly in 2012 after having been dropped in 2009.
+In a move applauded by Tom Tomorrow, of the weekly strip This Modern World.
+Red Meat returned to the pages of OC Weekly in 2012 after having been dropped in 2009.

+On 4 June 2024, Max Cannon announced that he would be resuming publishing new strips as of July, following a "much-needed year off from the Red Meat strip after 33 years of producing a weekly comic."
+As of June 2026, no new comics have been published, but after being reduced to a "RED MEAT WILL RETURN" message in October 2025, the website returned by November 2025 as Red Meat Beta, with the about page saying "Welcome to the beta for redmeat.com.
+More coming."

 At least three collections of the strips have been released: